Join us in 2019 as we celebrate the 150th anniversary of the lighthouse!

 Cape Jourimain Lighthouse

-The 15.5 metre (51-ft) wooden lighthouse was completed in 1870 and remained operational for 126 years.
-The structure is located on Jourimain Island and is characterized by its tapered, octagonal design with classically inspired architectural details.
-It has a special bracketed lantern platform which supports a multi-sided lantern.
+The 15.5 m wooden lighthouse was completed in 1870 and remained operational for 126 years.
+The structure is located on Jourimain Island and is characterized by its tapered octagonal design, Victorian inspired ornaments, and classic red-and-white colour scheme

 A petition was discussed in Provincial Sessional Papers as early as 1842 regarding erecting a lighthouse on Jourimain Island.
-Year later, in an effort to make navigating the Strait safer (at least six ships wrecked in the Strait between 1834 and 1870), the project was approved.
-The Dominion of Canada purchased the land for the lighthouse from its previous owner for $200 (approximately $5,000 today) and in December of 1870, the Cape Jourimain Lighthouse and keeper’s dwelling were completed.
+Year later, in an effort to make navigating the Strait safer (at least six shipwrecks occurred in the Northumberland Strait between 1834 and 1870), the project was approved.
+The Dominion of Canada purchased the land for the lighthouse and in December of 1869, the structure was officially completed

-In 1958, the light was fully automated, ending the service of the final lighthouse keeper, Merrill Trenholm.
-The lighthouse continued to operate for another 39 years before officially closing in 1997 when the Cape Tormentine ferry service was decommissioned as a result of the opening of the Confederation Bridge.
+In 1958, the light was fully automated, ending the service of the final lighthouse keeper Merrill Trenholm.
+The lighthouse continued to operate for another 39 years before officially closing in 1997 when the Marine Atlantic ferry service was decommissioned as a result of the opening of the Confederation Bridge.
 In 2001, in a bid to protect the structure, the Cape Jourimain Nature Centre entered into negotiations with the Government of Canada to try to acquire the lighthouse.
-In 2016, Cape Jourimain officially acquired ownership and, with the help of donations, they began an extensive restoration project, which was completed in 2017.
+In 2016, Cape Jourimain officially acquired ownership and, with the help of donations, they began an extensive restoration project which was completed in 2017.